niessner/Matterport/README.md

 File naming conventions:
 ---------------------

+The Matterport Pro camera consists of three Primesense Carmine depth and RGB sensors placed on an eye-height tripod.
+The three cameras (camera index 0-2) are oriented diagonally up, flat, and diagonally down, cumulativley covering most of the vertical field of view.
+During capture, the camera rotates around its vertical axis and stops at 60-degree intervals (yaw index 0-5).
-The files are organized by camera, panorama, and yaw with the following naming convention:
+So, for each tripod placement (panorama_uuid), a total of 18 images are captured.
+Files associated with these images adhere to the following naming convention:

 <panorama_uuid>_<prefix><camera_index>_<yaw_index>.<extension>

 where <panorama_uuid> is a unique string, <camera_index> is [0-5], and <yaw_index> is [0-2].  <prefix> is 'j' for HDR images, 'i' for tone-mapped color images, 'd' for depth images, "skybox" for skybox images, "pose" for camera pose files, and "intrinsics" for camera intrinsics files.
+The extension is ".jxr" for HDR images, ".jpg" for tone-mapped color images, and ".png" for depth and normal images.

 Data organization